openjdm/openjdm.github.io/_sources/sunk_cost.md

 can impact the decision makers themselves.
 However, costs can also be borne by individuals other than the original decision maker.
 In fact, people often tend to alter their own choices based on other peoples’ past investments.
-This possibility is outlined in Oliviola’s (year) study.
+This possibility was outlined in Oliviola’s (2018) study.

-The paper contains eight experiments in which two key factors are varied.
-One is the presence (or size) of the sunk cost, and the second is whether the decision maker themselves or another individual incurred the sunk cost before the decision was made.
+The paper contained eight experiments in which two key factors were varied.
+One was the presence (or size) of the sunk cost, and the second was whether the decision maker themselves or another individual incurred the sunk cost before the decision was made.
 In one of the experiments, the following imaginary scenario was introduced: The participant was told that they had obtained a 6-month membership to a tennis club that either they had paid for or their friend had paid for.
 Unfortunately, the participant recently sprained their arm, making playing tennis incredibly painful for them.
-Participants were told that their friends had purchased the membership for \$900 (sunk cost), or had received the membership for free (no sunk cost).
+Participants were told either that their friends had purchased the membership for \$900 (sunk cost), or that they had received the membership for free (no sunk cost).
 They were then asked to indicate whether they would continue to play tennis regardless of the pain or stop playing until the injury improved.
 Participants also knew that